-- We make distributing info easy by sending you our On the Move Newsletter - Keeps you informed about events, education, transportation news, and more! - Reading the newsletter is a key piece of your participation in the CTR program - Share these resources and updates with your staff! - Attend Commute Seattle's events (online, sometimes in person) to learn about commute best practices and meet fellow ETCs
+- We make distributing info easy by sending you our On the Move Newsletter - Keeps you informed about events, education, transportation news, and more! - Reading the newsletter is a key piece of your participation in the CTR program - Share these resources and updates with your staff! - Attend Commute Seattle's events to learn about commute best practices and meet fellow ETCs